DylanCheong-tech/CSIT314_APR_2022_PROJECTHD/README.md

 7. Johan Heng

 ## Overview
-In this project, the team is tasked to design and develop a contactless table ordering system that provides a platform for customers to order food and drinks from a restaurant’s digital menu.
+In this project, the team is asked to design and develop a contactless table ordering system that provides a platform for customers to order food and drinks from a restaurant’s digital menu.
 The customers will be able to make payment directly using the system that can run on their phone, or computer.
 They will enter a unique code that is available at each table to access the system to make their orders.

 The name of the restaurant is Honeyz Star, which is a Korean fast-food restaurant that specializes in selling fried chicken.
 Honeyz Star’s Contactless Ordering System supports different user profiles including customers and restaurant employees and employers.
 For each role, there are different system requirements as each role has different objectives in the system.